dddiscovery/datapoints/_posts/2025-03-01-Melanie-Segado.md

 Let’s consider a concrete example of where this can be useful.
 Subtle patterns in infant movement during the first months of life can help predict neurodevelopmental disorders such as **cerebral palsy** – a lifelong condition affecting balance and motor control.
 While clinicians excel at picking up these patterns, they don’t always get to see infants until they’re much older, and so infants miss out on a critical window of neuroplasticity where rehabilitation would be most helpful.
 However, videos of infants can be easily recorded using everyday tools like cell-phone cameras and their movements can be analyzed using computer vision, paving the way for the development of low-cost clinical tools that can be implemented at scale.

-Infants are really difficult to analyze from a computer’s perspective.
+A big barrier to developing these tools has been the fact that infants are really difficult to analyze from a computer’s perspective.
 They tend to bunch up into complicated shapes (occluding their own limbs in the process),and they are often wearing clothes that look a lot like the blankets they’re laying on.
-A common strategy in computer vision is to pre-train a model on a related dataset, for instance on videos of adults, but in this case adults have very different proportions than infants, and are usually upright and walking around whereas infants are typically laying down and moving very differently than adults.
 To overcome these difficulties, researchers either had to train custom models for infant pose tracking, or fine-tuning existing algorithms, both of which required lots of time spent annotating videos.
-While this approach can work well within a research group, it makes it difficult for researchers to build on eachother's work.

-## The opportunities of foundation models

-Foundation models, pre-trained on massive datasets, have transformed AI applications—from large language models to computer vision.
-Platforms like [HuggingFace](https://huggingface.co/) that host pre-trained models, and user-friendly tools like OpenMMLab's [MMPose](https://mmpose.readthedocs.io/en/latest/overview.html), make these powerful tools easily accessible.
-By fine-tuning pre-trained models with domain-specific data, or even using them straight *off the shelf*, researchers can achieve meaningful insights with far less effort and fewer resources.
-It's hard to overstate just how rapidly this landscape is shifting.
-To give an example, the first year of my postdoc was spent optimizing algorithms for infant pose estimation by carefully curating a database of difficult-to-detect poses, annotating them by hand, and training an algirhtm to improve its performance.
-While I certainly made progress towards improving algorithm performance, none of them performed as well as a a model called ViTPose, which performed better off-the-shelf than any of the custom models I had been working to train.
-And while fine-tuning could almost certainly improve performance of this algirhtm as well, the ability to get precise skeletal tracking without the need to finetune significantly lowers the barrier to entry for research groups with interesting questions and datasets that may lack the technical expertise (or time and resources) to devote to building a custom model.

-Take a look at the video below and move the slider back and forth to see just how much algorithm performance has improved over the past 8 years!
-On the bottom layer (when the slider is all the way to the left) is a model called OpenPose, which was a game-changer when it released in 2015.
-The model pictured here is a newer version of that algorithm released in 2017, and finetuned on 47K frames of annotated infant poses.
-While it performs very well when the infants limbs are clearly visible, it fails in spots where the relevant parts of the image are covered by objects like the crib.

-The model overlayed on top (when the slider is all the way to the right) is ViTPose-H, a model pre-trained on vast amounts of image data, fine-tuned on a large amount of adult-human pose data, and not fine-tuned at all on infant data.
-As you can see, it does much better at capturing the overal shape of the infant's pose, even when the information is occluded.
+But look at how much things have improved over the past 7 years!

+## How do big datasets help?

+Take a look at the video below and move the slider back and forth to compare the performance algorithm from the not-so-distant past (2017) with one from 2023, on a fully ai-generated video of an infant.

 <div id="video-compare-container">
   <video id="video1" loop muted autoplay poster="../assets/post_assets/2025-03-01-Melanie-Segado/openpose.jpg">